lbroseus/methylCC/README.md

     whole genome bisulfite sequencing (WGBS) and
     reduced representation bisulfite sequencing (RRBS))
     using reference cell-type-specific methylation data.

-For help with the **methylCC** R-package, there is a vignette available in the /vignettes folder.

 ### Updates from the original version